 Men's lifestyle

-GQ South Africa and Men's Health South Africa dominate the men's lifestyle category — both with strong local editorial overlaying the global brands.
+GQ South Africa and Men's Health South Africa run the men's category between them.
+Both wrap strong local editorial around a global brand, GQ on style and culture, Men's Health on fitness and health.

 Business, finance and tech

-Brainstorm is the leading South African title for business technology and IT executives.
-CIO South Africa serves the same audience with a chief-information-officer focus.
-Finweek (recently relaunched in digital form) covers South African business and personal finance.
-JSE Magazine covers the listed-company world.
+Brainstorm is the leading South African title for business technology and IT decision-makers.
+CIO South Africa covers the same readership from the chief-information-officer's chair, and JSE Magazine reports the listed-company world.
+For straight financial journalism, the weekly Financial Mail remains the most respected name.

 Sport, motoring and outdoors

-SA Rugby Magazine remains the definitive Springbok-era publication.
-CAR Magazine is South Africa's leading motoring title with decades of pedigree.
-Compleat Golfer, Bicycling South Africa, and Go! (travel) round out the sport and outdoor categories.
+SA Rugby Magazine is the definitive Springbok-era title for rugby readers.
+CAR Magazine has set the standard for South African motoring journalism for decades.
+Compleat Golfer, Bicycling South Africa and the travel title Go! round out the sport-and-outdoors shelf.

 Specialist and trade